Louis Stettner: Career

 Back from the war Stettner joined the Photo League in New York.
 Stettner visited Paris in 1946 and in 1947 moved there.
-From 1947 to 1949 he studied at the "Institut des Hautes Études Cinématographiques" in Paris and received a Bachelor of Arts in Photography & Cinema.
+From 1947 to 1949 he studied at the Institut des hautes études cinématographiques (IDHEC) in Paris and received a Bachelor of Arts in Photography & Cinema.
 He went back and forth between New York and Paris for almost two decades and finally settled permanently in Saint-Ouen, near Paris, in 1990.
 Stettner still frequently returned to New York.

 Stettner's professional work in Paris began with capturing life in the post-war recovery.
 He captured the everyday lives of his subjects.
 In the tradition of the Photo League, he wanted to investigate the bonds that connect people to one another.
 In 1947 he was asked by the same Photo League to organize an exhibition of French photographers in New York.
 He gathered the works of some of the greatest photographers of the era, including Doisneau, Brassaï, Boubat, Izis, and Ronis.
 The show was a big success and was largely reviewed in the annual issue of U.S. Camera.
 Stettner had begun a series of regular meetings with Brassaï who was a great mentor and had significant influence on his work.
 In 1949, Stettner had his first exhibition at the "Salon des Indépendants" at the Bibliothèque Nationale, Paris.

 In 1951 his work was included in the famous Subjektive Fotografie exhibition in Germany.During the 1950s he free-lanced for Time, Life, Fortune, and Du (Germany).
 While in Paris he reconnected with Paul Strand, who had also left New York because of the political intolerance of the McCarthy era—Strand had been a founder of the Photo League that would be blacklisted and then banned during those years.

 In the 1970s Stettner spent more time in New York City, where he taught at Brooklyn College, Queens College, and Cooper Union.

 Independent work

-In his own work, Stettner focused on documenting the lives of the working class in both Paris and New York.
+In his own work, Stettner focused on documenting the lives of ordinary people in both Paris and New York.
 He felt that the cities belong to the people who live there, not to tourists or visitors.
 His upbringing caused him to take great care in capturing the simple human dignity of the working class.
 He also captured noteworthy architectural images of both cities, including bridges, buildings, and monuments.